 Forms

 Form refers to a document with fillable fields.
-In Veeva Quality Basics, you can create forms from a master form template with the intention that they be completed electronically (Electronic Executed Forms) or on paper (Paper Executed Forms).
+In Veeva Quality Basics, you can create forms from a Master Form Template with the intention that they be completed electronically (Electronic Executed Forms) or on paper (Paper Executed Forms).

 Master Form Templates